There's been much debate on how old children should be to get their ears pierced, but how young is too young?

 Arguments for ear piercings at a young age often centre on small children being less aware of the pain, and not fiddling with their studs as much during the healing period, while those against say that it should be the child’s choice, and they should be old enough to ask for and understand the process – including how to take care of their new appendages themselves.

-The celebrities sparking the debate
+The celebrities sparking the debate on when a child should have their ears pierced

 Kylie Jenner has been the latest celeb mum to spark a debate on whether babies should have their ears pierced at such young age, after she posted a video of her baby daughter Stormi wearing earrings.